Major professional sports leagues in the United States and Canada: Major League Soccer

-MLS is unique among U.S. and Canada's major sports leagues in that the teams take part in multiple separate tournaments outside the MLS regular and playoff season; the knockout U.S. Open Cup for United States teams and Canadian Championship for Canadian teams, cross-border/regional Leagues Cup and Campeones Cup and the continental CONCACAF Champions Cup and FIFA Club World Cup.
+MLS is unique among U.S. and Canadian major sports leagues in that the teams take part in multiple separate tournaments outside the MLS regular and playoff season; the knockout U.S. Open Cup for U.S. teams and Canadian Championship for Canadian teams, cross-border/regional Leagues Cup and Campeones Cup, the continental CONCACAF Champions Cup, and possibly the intercontinental/worldwide FIFA Intercontinental Cup and FIFA Club World Cup.

 Canadian Football League

 The Canadian Football League is the highest level of play in Canadian football.
 The league was organized in 1956 as a cooperative agreement between two regional leagues, the Interprovincial Rugby Football Union (which dated to 1907) and the Western Interprovincial Football Union (which was founded in 1936), and became independent from the Canadian Rugby Union (Note: Despite its misleading name, the CRU was the governing body for Canadian football, not rugby) in 1958.
 The league now consists of nine teams, all based in Canada.
 The Grey Cup is awarded annually to the champion every November and is the highest-attended sporting event in the nation.
 The oldest extant teams, the Hamilton Tiger-Cats and the Toronto Argonauts, trace their origins to the late 1860s and early 1870s, which ranks them amongst the oldest professional sports teams of any kind still in existence on the continent.
 From 1993 to 1995, the CFL attempted expansion into the United States to cities without NFL teams, but all the clubs folded, while the management structure of the Baltimore Stallions was moved to a relaunched Montreal Alouettes franchise.
 By 2009 the CFL was the second-most-popular league in Canada, after the NHL.
 A 2023 study shows that interest in the CFL had dropped over the previous 10 years.

 The CFL has the fourth-highest average attendance of leagues in the United States and Canada, behind the NFL, MLB and MLS.
 As of 2024, the CFL's average attendance number was 22,795, continuing a slow upward trend for the league.
 Its level of play is generally recognized as on the second tier of professional football, with the CFL having a slight advantage in player recruitment compared to second-tier American leagues such as the UFL due to the CFL's longer established history.